-My new music mystery series are a super engaging of reviewing basic music theory with your older elementary classes.
-Each one is based around a fun film noir style story featuring a kid detective.
+Each mystery is based around a fun film noir style story featuring a kid detective.
 In order to solve the mystery, students must use their understanding of music theory (time signatures, rhythms, key signatures, etc) to reveal each clue, and then use the clues to solve the mystery.

 This is a fun way for music classes to do a “gift exchange” without needing to go shopping or even bring anything from home.
 It also satisfies a couple of music curriculum expectations, while having some holiday fun!
 (Plus you’re teaching a little retro music history.)

 Students will draw a name (or have one assigned to them) and create their own “mixed tape” as a gift for them, using the planning sheet and templates.
 A rubric is included so that the project can be assessed if desired.